loudenvier/kendo-global/README.md

 Contributions are welcome
 =========================

-Currently only Brazilian Portuguese (pt-BR) is supported because that's my mother tongue.
+Currently only Portuguese (pt-BR and pt-PT).
 I'll accept any and all pull requests for corrections and new languages (and also submissions by email).

 Translating a language file is a trivial (but tedious) process.
 The file format is self-explanatory (but don't change anything outside comments and string